 Norman Mailer Center and Writers Colony

-The Norman Mailer Center and Writers Colony offers Summer Fellowships for fiction, nonfiction and poetry writers during the second half of 2015 at the University of Utah in Salt Lake City.
-Five applicants (including one from the State of Utah) will be chosen for this in-residence program.
-Each successful fellow receives full tuition and housing for the entire three-week period of their stay.
-Applications close in April.
+The Norman Mailer Center and Writers Colony offers Summer Fellowships for fiction, nonfiction and poetry writers at the Ucross Foundation located on a 20,000-acre ranch in northeastern Wyoming.
+Six applicants will be chosen and receives full tuition and housing for the entire three-week period of their stay.
+Applications close on 1 April.

 Gladstone’s Library Writers in Residence

 Built in 1902, Gladstone’s Library is the UK’s only residential library.
 The Library’s Writers in Residence program began in 2011.
 Four residencies are offered each year with each writer staying at the Library for a month.
 The Writers in Residence are asked to keep a blog about their stay, as well as running a creative writing workshop.
 Residents receive full room and board, reimbursement for travel expenses and a small stipend of £100 per week.
-Applications close 29 May.
+Applications close on 1 June.

 Hedgebrook Writers in Residence Program